Updated January 22nd, 2018

 As a Member of the National College for DUI Defense, we are constantly kept abreast of all cutting edge legal decisions and precedents as well as scientific issues and challenges that arise in the practice of drunk driving defense throughout the country.
 We have argued some of the most cutting edge and front line legal issues related to Rhode Island Drunk Driving Defense.
 In addition to cutting edge issues, Membership in the National College for DUI Defense makes available a wide range of legal and scientific resources which is often and consistently utilized in the defense of our Rhode Island clients.
 The Membership creates a competitive advantage when arguing motions and questioning witnesses and oftentimes prosecutors and other defense attorneys do not have access to this information.

-We Defend Drunk Driving Charges Brought by the Following Areas and Towns:
+Rhode Island DUI Defense Representation - We Defend Drunk Driving Charges Brought In and By the Following Areas and Towns:

 Barrington, Bristol, Burrillville, Central Falls, Charlestown, Coventry, Cranston, Cumberland, East Greenwich, Exeter, Foster, Glocester, Hopkinton, Jamestown, Johnston, Lincoln, Little Compton, Middletown, Narragansett, Newport, New Shoreham, North Kingstown, North Providence, North Smithfield, Pawtucket, Portsmouth, Providence, Richmond, Scituate, Smithfield, South Kingstown, Tiverton, Warren, Warwick, Westerly, West Greenwich, West Warwick, Woonsocket, Rhode Island State Police: Hope Valley Barracks, Wickford Barracks, Lincoln Barracks, Scituate Barracks